codeccoop/posts-bridge/README.md

 ### Bridges

-Think of a bridge as a mapping that links your backend data with a post type collection from your WordPress web page.
-Each item on your backend database can be converted to a post, and each field on your backend tables can be mapped to a post field, post meta or taxonomy terms.
+Bridges act as dynamic mappings between your backend data and WordPress post type collections.
+Seamlessly convert each database item into a WordPress post, and map backend fields directly to post fields, metadata, or taxonomy terms—effortlessly synchronizing your data.

 ### Backends

-In Posts Bridge, a backend is a set of configurations that handles the information required to get your posts synchronized over HTTP requests with remote systems.

-To register a new backend you only have to set 3 fields:

-1. A unique name for the new connection
-2. The URL of your backend
-3. An array of HTTP headers with connection metadata and credentials
-4. Optional, an HTTP authentication credential (Basic, Bearer, etc)

-Once registered, you can reuse your backend connection on your post bridges.
+Create a reusable "connection profile" for your API.
+Store your API URL, headers, and credentials once, and apply them across all your bridges.
+No repetitive setup required—just connect and go.

+### Credentials

+Secure your HTTP requests with flexible authentication options: API keys, Basic Auth, Bearer Tokens, OAuth, RPC credentials, or Digest Auth.
+Choose the method that fits your needs.

 ### Field Mappers

-Field mappers allow you to mutate your backend API responses to match the WordPress post model (e.g., `post_title`, `post_content`, `post_name`, etc.).
-This enable automatic conversion of backend data into WordPress posts on each synchronization loop (ahead-of-time).
+Transform your backend API responses to align with WordPress’s post structure (e.g., post_title, post_content, post_name).

 With mappers you can map backend data to post fields, custom fields and into taxonomy terms (such as categories and tags).

 ### Remote Field

-If you want your backend data loaded dynamically on each render, you can use the **Remote Field** custom block.
-This block lets you designate parts of your post templates as remote content.
-On render time, replace makrs in this blocks content will be replaced with data fetched from the backend.
+Load backend data dynamically at render time.
+Replace placeholder marks in your post HTML with real-time remote data, ensuring your content is always up to date.

+## Background synchronizations

+Automate your content workflow by scheduling synchronizations to run in the background.
+Keep your WordPress site fresh with minimal manual intervention.

 ### Custom types

-Posts Bridge allows you to register custom post types from the plugin settings with visual and intuitive way, register post meta fields and bind post type to taxonomies.
+Easily register custom post types directly from the plugin settings using an intuitive visual interface.
+Define post meta fields and link post types to taxonomies—no coding required.

 ### REST API Endpoints